The Mobile Apps and Sensors in Surveys (MASS) is a series of workshops organized about once a year

 Mobile devices allow researchers to collect data through built-in sensors such as GPS and accelerometers to study movement, passively collect data in-browser, or using apps in addition to self-report.
 Such data can include browsing history and smartphone and app usage.
 Passive mobile data collection can potentially decrease measurement errors and reduce respondent burden.
 Active data collection using apps, camera, microphone, or other sensors allows researchers to broaden the research questions they want to study.
 Incorporating sensor measurements to augment or replace survey questions through sensors and apps brings challenges for representativeness, survey design and implementation, measurement, as well as ethical and legal considerations that are yet to be understood.

-For the third MASS workshop, we invite contributions that focus, among others, on the following issues when using mobile apps and sensors in surveys:
+The workshop focuses on the following issues when using mobile apps and sensors in surveys in particular:

 - Technical aspects of mobile apps and sensors